comdif/Homeassistant-Core---Ubuntu-24-install/README.md

 ***The Home Assistant team no longer supports Core, but you can still install and use it.***

-Here's how to install it on a Raspberry Pi 4 with Ubuntu 24.04 LTS.
+Here's how to install it on a Raspberry Pi 4 with Ubuntu 24.04 LTS, but the same method works perfectly for any other hardware or virtual machine.

 All operations must be performed as administrator (root).
 If you're working as a user, type "sudo -i" at startup or create a root password to access administrator privileges.